-Intel[®] RMM2 supports the IPMI forwarding function.
-The customer can send IPMI commands through the dedicated NIC on the Intel[®] RMM2.

-Intel[®] RMM2 also supports SOL over this channel.
-The customer can activate SOL session via the dedicated NIC on the Intel[®] RMM2.
+- Intel® RMM2 supports the IPMI forwarding function.
+The customer can send IPMI commands through the dedicated NIC on the Intel® RMM2. - Intel® RMM2 also supports SOL over this channel.
+The customer can activate SOL session through the dedicated NIC on the Intel® RMM2.